 Back to top

-- BTEC Level 3 Diploma DD in any subject with an A-level at grade B in a Science, Environmental, or Maths subject.
+- BTEC Level 3 Diploma DM in any subject with A-level at grade B.

-- BTEC Level 3 Subsidiary Diploma D in any subject with two A-levels at grades BB, to include a Science, Environmental, or Maths subject.
+- BTEC Level 3 Subsidiary Diploma D in any subject with two A-levels at grades BC.

 Five GCSEs at grade C or grade 4 or above are also required, including English Language and Maths.